 Results from a recent GRE general test (within five years) are required.
 Subject tests are not required but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.
 Details on how to submit your GRE scores in SOPHAS can be found here or on their website.
 Please use Brown SPH SOPHAS- 7765 as the reporting code.

 There is no minimum GRE score required.
 Scores are interpreted in the context of the entire application.
 However, many of our applicants have scored above 160 on the math section.
 Scores on the verbal and written portions are often lower, but are important for students applying for the ScM degree that requires a thesis.
 If scores on one or more parts is unusually low, it may be worth a brief explanation in the personal statement.
 The GRE Math Subject Test is NOT needed; coursework in math, especially multivariable calculus, linear algebra, and probability and statistics (if taken) is looked at instead.
-Applicants should send all score reports to the Graduate School; the GRE reporting code for Brown is 3094.
-NOTE: for the Department of Biostatistics there is no Department Code required.
+Applicants should send all score reports through the SOPHAS application portal.
+Please use Brown SPH SOPHAS- 7765 as the reporting code.

 As with the GRE, the GPA is interpreted in context.
 We are looking for demonstrated excellence in courses, particularly those related to the proposed field of study.